vcastrejonru/final_project/README.md

 ## What's next

 No project is perfect.
-And I for one am very excited about this one because not only is it my first ever pygame project, it is my first programming project.
+And I, for one, am very excited about this one because not only is it my first ever pygame project, it is my first programming project.
 I am looking forward to keep experimenting with this new medium for art.

 That being said...here's a list of things I will be changing/fixing: